7 Astrophotography Tips You Can Try Tonight

 It’s a trade-off, and it can often be hard to justify capturing less light in your image, especially for longer focal length images that include a galaxy or nebula.
 The effectiveness of each F-stop level for astrophotography will depend on the lens you are using.
 As an example, when using my Canon 300mm F/4L lens, I opt to shoot at F/5.6 because it produces a sharper overall image.

-A sturdy tripod is an absolute must for capturing images of the night sky.
+A sturdy tripod is an absolute must for capturing images of the night sky, no matter what type of optics you are using.
 The long exposure, steady nature of night photography demands that the camera remains completely still.
 A tripod with a ball head is advantageous because it will allow you to point the camera lens straight up towards the sky, and anywhere in between.

 Not all tripods are created equal.
 When mounting your DSLR camera and lens, you need to be sure that it is locked into place and that it does not move over time due to an imbalance in weight.
-Make sure that all knobs are secure before stepping away to ensure the camera does not fall.
+Make sure that all of the adjustment knobs are secure before stepping away to ensure the camera does not fall (this is the one that I use).

-A star tracker such as the iOptron SkyTracker pro (pictured above) will track the movement of the sky when properly polar aligned.
-This means that you can now shoot much longer exposures on deep sky targets to reveal faint nebulae, galaxies and star clusters without star trailing.
+A star tracker such as the Sky-Watcher Star Adventurer (pictured above) will track the movement of the sky.
+This means that you can now shoot much longer exposures on deep-sky targets to reveal faint nebulae, galaxies and star clusters without star trailing.

 Keep an eye on the Histogram

-The histogram displays a graph of the data collected in your image and important features such as areas that are either too bright or too dark.
+The histogram gives you a visual reputation of the data collected in your image.
+This information can indicate potential issues in your image such as areas that are too bright or too dark.
 The perfect placement of the “peak” or “mountain” of the histogram in an astrophotography image is debatable, although I usually like to see it somewhere in the middle.
 Don’t obsess over this technical aspect, as it can largely be changed in post-processing anyway.

-Deep Sky Astrophotography using a 105mm Camera Lens on a Tracking Camera Mount
+Deep Sky Astrophotography using a 105mm Camera Lens on a Star Tracker.

 Final Thoughts and Expectations

-When you ready to enter the world of deep-sky astrophotography through a telescope, be sure to have a look at my advice on building your first deep sky astrophotography kit.
-If you’d like to keep up with my personal journey with astrophotography, you can follow AstroBackyard on Facebook.
-Until next time, clear skies!
+When you ready to enter the world of deep-sky astrophotography through a telescope, be sure to have a look at the astrophotography telescopes I recommend.
+If you’d like to see a step-by-step walkthrough of my deep-sky process (using a telescope), have a look at the following video: Deep-Sky Astrophotography How-To